Birth of the Balancer

 “You would have recovered without it, but not in time for your meeting with the Fiklow.”

-“And where is Balshown?”
+“Where is Balshown?”
 I ask.

-Mayla points to a clear chamber.
+Mayla points to a clear chamber where he’s floating.

 “What were you thinking, Berek?”
-I ask, after I complete the transformation.
+I ask.

-“Why did you enter alone?”
+“Why did you enter the room alone?”

 “I don’t know ina,” he answers.